New McMaster proposal could freeze SC college tuition

 S.C.
 Gov. Henry McMaster is proposing to increase recurring higher education funding 6 percent in exchange for the colleges not raising in-state tuition or fees in the 2019-2020 academic year, the governor announced Tuesday.

-The proposition, which allocates $36 million in recurring funding to colleges, is a part of the governor’s requested fiscal year 2020 budget plan.
+The proposal, which allocates $36 million in recurring funding to colleges, is a part of the governor’s requested fiscal year 2020 budget plan.

-“I think the consensus across everyone I’ve tad a conversation with is, this is the year,” McMaster said at a Tuesday press conference.
+“I think the consensus across everyone I’ve had a conversation with is, this is the year,” McMaster said at a Tuesday news conference.
 “Education is a statewide problem.
 It’s a statewide opportunity.
 It’s a statewide responsibility.”

 Digital Access for only $0.99